 Risk levels for bladder cancer do appear to rise if you work with hair dye on a regular basis.

 A relatively large National Institutes of Health study in 2019 examined the relationship between breast cancer and the use of hair dye and chemical hair straighteners.
 The Sister Study involved more than 45,000 women.

 Researchers found that:

-Some research has suggested that semi-permanent hair dye may affect breast cancer risk as well.
-Interestingly, the Sister Study showed while the semi-permanent dye was not associated with risk, those who used semi-permanent dye themselves — without the assistance of a professional hairstylist — had an association with breast cancer risk.
+While semi-permanent dye wasn’t connected with higher risk overall, those who used semi-permanent dye themselves — without the assistance of a professional hairstylist — had an association with breast cancer risk.